 CHOP-CHOP!

-Place the chopped almonds in a pan over medium heat.
+Place the chopped Almonds in a pan over medium heat.
 Toast until golden brown, 2-4 minutes (shifting occasionally).
 Remove from the pan and set aside.

-FLUFFY COUSCOUS
+FLUFFY Couscous

 Boil the kettle.
-Place the couscous in a bowl with 75ml of boiling water.
+Place the Couscous in a bowl with 75ml of boiling water.
 Stir through a drizzle of olive oil and seasoning.
 Cover and steam until rehydrated, 5-8 minutes.
 Fluff with a fork.

 FOR THE FRESHNESS